Are you google doc user? Do you want to speed up your editing? Then don’t forget to read below.

 Mousing through the toolbar every time you need to format a paragraph or change a font eats up a lot of time that can be reclaimed by this shortcut.

 Click Help, and you’ll see a search field at the top of the drop-down menu.
-From here you can search all the menus in the Google Docs toolbar by typing in your query.
+From here you can search all the lists in the Google Docs toolbar by typing in your query.

 3. Personalize your dictionary

 Go to Tools > Personal dictionary and add as many words as you wish.
-If you’d rather update your dictionary on the fly, just click Add to Personal Dictionary whenever Google Docs mistakenly flags a word.
+If you’d instead update your dictionary on the fly, click Add to Personal Dictionary whenever Google Docs mistakenly flags a word.

 4. Add links from within your document

-Web links are essential in most documents today, but the process of opening a new browser tab, finding the webpage, and copying an pasting the link can be a speed bump, especially if you have to do it over and over again.
+Web links are essential in most documents today, but the process of opening a new browser tab, finding the webpage, and copying pasting the relationship can be a speed bump, especially if you have to do it over and over again.

 5. Resize your workspace